-Measure 25, which passed in 2002, raises the minimum wage each January 1, forever.
-This annual increase applies regardless of the state's economic health.
-Oregon's minimum wage rate is currently the second highest in the nation.
+Oregon’s minimum wage is automatically increased every year.
+Oregon continues to have unemployment rates above the national average.
+ORLA believes there should be other factors considered before the wage is increased like unemployment.
 Within the hospitality industry, the only employees considered “minimum wage employees” are entry-level employees and tipped employees making – with tips – well over the minimum wage.
 ORLA supports efforts to remove the annual indexing until the economy stabilizes and is opposed to any increases in the minimum wage that do not take into consideration the effects on entry-level or tipped employees.

 Most, if not all, tourism funding dollars come from lodging taxes in Oregon.
 These dollars promote our state and attract visitors and businesses.
-ORLA works as a leader on behalf of our industry to promote tourism and attract major activities such as sporting events and tournaments, and movie and video productions.
-ORLA also stands strong to make sure lodging taxes are directed towards these efforts, and are not diverted away from attracting people and commerce to our state.
+ORLA works as a leader on behalf of our industry to promote tourism but also stands strong to make sure lodging taxes are directed towards these efforts, and are not diverted away from attracting people and commerce to our state.

-Comprehensive immigration reform must include all aspects of immigration issues – border security, worker supply and employee verification – which means that Congress is the only political body that can actually solve the immigration problem.
-State and Local governments only make a solution more complex by trying to pass their own laws.
+Comprehensive immigration reform must include all aspects of immigration issues – border security, worker supply and employee verification – which means that Congress is the only political body which can actually solve the immigration problem.
+State and local governments only make a solution more complex by trying to pass their own laws.
 ORLA is opposed to random, individual pieces of immigration reform and supports Congress working together on a national level to enact comprehensive reform.